Investigator: Linda Adams, Ph.D.

 Investigator: Richard Truman, Ph.D.

-As part of the infrastructure for leprosy research the National Institute of Allergy and Infectious diseases funds a Leprosy Research Support contract to provide rare research materials to qualified investigators.
-This contract provides for propagation of leprosy bacilli and modeling leprosy infections using armadillos and other animal hosts at the National Hansen's Disease Program.
+As part of the infrastructure for leprosy research the National Institute of Allergy and Infectious Diseases funds a Leprosy Research Support Interagency Agreement to provide rare research materials.
+This agreement provides for propagation of leprosy bacilli and modeling leprosy infections using armadillos and other animal hosts.
+Armadillos closely recapitulate leprosy infection as seen in humans.
+Besides humans, armadillos are the only other natural host of M. leprae and the only animal model that develops extensive neurological involvement with M. leprae.